GoharAli16/GoharAli16/README.md

 Hi there 👋
 I'm a passionate Mobile App Developer from Lahore, Pakistan.

-💻 - Senior Developer/Teach Lead/CTO at Tregix - September 2017 to Present
+💻 - Senior Developer at Tregix - September 2017 to Present

 💻 - Software Engineer at Confiz solutions — August 2015 to August 2017